top of page

 Step 1: Watering

-• After the lawn is first Hydroseeded, allow the mulch to dry before watering.
-(Usually dry within 6-8 hours or by the next day.)
+1. Watering: this section is critical to review weekly during the germination process. • DAY 1: After the lawn is first Hydroseeded, allow the mulch to dry before watering.
 This allows the mulch mat to cure.

-• **During humid weather, extra care must be taken to not allow the seed to remain wet for extended periods as this can promote fungus.
-This may require cutting watering back to 1-2 times per day (possibly 10am & 2pm) and allowing areas to completely dry out between watering.
-Dry before sunset is important.
+• **During humid weather, extra care must be taken to not allow the seed to remain wet for extended periods as this can promote fungus (Pythium blight and damping off).
+This may require - 2 - cutting watering back to 1-2 times per day and allowing areas to completely dry out between watering.
+Completely dry before sunset is important.

 Step 2: Fertilizer and Weed Control